MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/maxconcurrentapi-2-calculate-and-change-mca.md

 1. Collect general performance statistics to establish baselines for the affected server.
 1. Collect tuning-related performance statistics while the server is processing the most client requests.
 For example, in an email server scenario, the best time to collect the performance data is when users arrive at work and check their email messages.
-1. Use the performance data to calculated a `MaxConcurrentApi` value that's tuned for that server.
+1. Use the performance data to calculate a `MaxConcurrentApi` value that's tuned for that server.
-1. If the calculated value is not equal to the default value and is less than the maximum value, set the calculated value in the registry.
+1. If the calculated value isn't equal to the default value and is less than the maximum value, set the calculated value in the registry.
-1. Collect fresh performance statistics to check that the change has helped.
+1. Collect fresh performance statistics to check that the change helped.
 Check performance against the baseline.

 > [!IMPORTANT]
 >